sentric/url-normalization/README.md

 URL normalization (or URL canonicalization) in general is the process by which URLs are modified and standardized in a consistent manner.
 The goal of the normalization process is to transform a URL into a normalized or canonical URL so it is possible to determine if two syntactically different URLs may be equivalent.
 For more detail see http://en.wikipedia.org/wiki/URL_normalization

 Rather than providing several traditional types of normalization for SEO purpose this java libraries provides transforming URLs into comparable and therefore sortable URLs.
 You can use this code whenever a URL is used as (primary) key in your application or storage system.
-This library produces URL by inverting the domain level labels.
+This library produces URL by inverting the domain level labels by default, but also gives the option not to.

 ## Examples